TLDR:

 Challenges and Mitigation Strategies

 Operating across multiple public clouds offers flexibility but also introduces new layers of complexity.
 Each platform has its own tools, billing systems, and security models.
 Without consistent governance, multi-cloud environments can quickly become fragmented and costly to maintain.
-The table below summarizes common challenges and their mitigation strategies.

 | Challenge | Description | Mitigation Strategy |